etherkit/Si5351Arduino/README.md

     si5351.set_freq(1400000000ULL, SI5351_CLK0);

 Frequencies are indicated in units of 0.01 Hz.
 Therefore, if you prefer to work in 1 Hz increments in your own code, simply multiply each frequency passed to the library by 100ULL (better yet, use the define called SI5351_FREQ_MULT in the header file for this multiplication).
-The second value passed in the above method is the desired driving PLL frequency.
-Entering a 0 will have the method choose a PLL frequency for you.
-If you would like to use a fixed PLL frequency to drive a multisynth (in order to ensure glitch-free tuning), set the desired PLL frequency first using the method below, then specify that frequency in the set_freq() method.
-The PLL frequency only needs to be set once.
-Any additional frequency changes only need to use the set_freq() method as long as you are using the same PLL frequency as before.

-Now let's set the CLK1 output to 20 MHz output, and let the Si5351 class pick a PLL frequency:

-    si5351.set_freq(2000000000ULL, 0ULL, SI5351_CLK1);

 In the main Loop(), we use the Serial port to monitor the status of the Si5351, using a method to update a public struct which holds the status bits: